This page contains information concerning:

 Small Claims Courthouse Locations, Hours, and Venue

-You can go to any of the courts below to for procedural assistance between the hours of 8:00am and 4:00pm, Monday through Friday; however, you must file your small claims case and associated documents at the proper courthouse.
+You can go to any of the courts below for procedural assistance between the hours of 8:00am and 4:00pm, Monday through Friday; however, you must file your small claims case and associated documents at the proper courthouse.
 This is called "venue".
 Please see the chart below to determine which courthouse you need to file your documents.
+Recorded general information is available at the phone numbers listed below.
+However, due to fiscal constraints, no call agents are available by phone.

 |Examples of "venue" include where the defendant lives or does business; where the plaintiff’s property was damaged; where the plaintiff was injured; where the contract was made, signed, performed, or broken.|